-- "CALL:STATus" on page 206 - This command queries the test set's current call processing state.
+- "CALL:STATus" on page 293 - This command queries the test set's current call processing state.
 This command supports synchronization method five.
-See "Call Processing State Synchronization" on page 1. - "CALL:STATus" on page 206 - This command determines the connected/idle state of a call.
+See "Call Processing State Synchronization" on page 1. - "CALL:STATus" on page 293 - This command determines the connected/idle state of a call.
 A feature called the change detector provides the user with a way to hold off the response to this query until a call processing state transition has taken place.
-See "Connected/Idle Query" on page 2.
+See "Connected/Idle Query" on page 1.
 This command supports synchronization method five. - :DONE? and :OPC? - These specialized commands can be appended to call processing overlapped commands to support synchronization method three.
-See "Call Processing Subsystem Overlapped Command Synchronization Commands" on page 446. - :WAIT - This specialized command can be appended to call processing overlapped commands to support synchronization method two. - See "Call Processing Subsystem Overlapped Command Synchronization Commands" on page 446.
+See "Call Processing Subsystem Overlapped Command Synchronization Commands" on page 2. - :WAIT - This specialized command can be appended to call processing overlapped commands to support synchronization method two. - See "Call Processing Subsystem Overlapped Command Synchronization Commands" on page 2. - :SEQ - This specialized command can be appended to call processing overlapped commands to support synchronization method one. - See "Call Processing Subsystem Overlapped Command Synchronization Commands" on page 2. - "INITiate:DONE?" on page 378 - This specialized command causes the test set to return a mnemonic indicating if a measurement is done.
+If not, the returned mnemonic will indicate if the measurement is still executing.
+This command supports synchronization method three. - See "INITiate:DONE?" on page 378. - STATUS:<register> - Status bits in the register are provided to indicate the test set's call processing state.
+These bits support synchronization methods five and six. - Status bits in the "STATus:OPERation:NMRReady Register Bit Assignments" on page 460 are provided to indicate when a measurement is ready to be fetched.
+These bits support synchronization method three and six.